serendeepia/playbook/_docs/4_3_developing.md

 When reviewing the code don't forget to check the considerations described in [code style](#code-style), [documentation](#documentation) and [unit testing](#unit-testing) sections.

-### Name convections
+### Name conventions

-All our Pull Requests and Git Branches follow the next name convection:
+All our Pull Requests and Git Branches follow the next name convention:
 * `feature/` for features
 * `fix/` for bug fixes
 * `refactor/` for improvements/refactor
+* `bug/` for code fixing
+* `hotfix/` for critical, out-of-cycle releases into production
 * `other/` for random tasks

 ## Code owners